The Life and Death(s) of Alan Turing (in development)

 Music by JUSTINE F. CHEN

 Commissioned by American Lyric Theater in 2012 to commemorate the Turing Centennial, The Life and Death(s) of Alan Turing is a two-act opera inspired by the life of the groundbreaking computer scientist, Alan Turing.
 After saving England in World War II by cracking the Nazi U-boat code, he was found guilty of gross indecency for a homosexual relationship.
 He chose chemical castration over imprisonment as his punishment.
 Two years later, Turing was found poisoned near a cyanide-laced apple with a bite taken from it.
 The apple is believed to be a reference to his obsession with Disney’s Snow White, and the image is rumored to be the inspiration for Apple Computer’s logo.
 Turing’s mysterious death was labeled a suicide – but there are many other theories.

 Lawrence Edelson, Producing Artistic Director

-CHORUS (SATB): Chatters, Wrens, Crypts, Carolers, Judge Harrison, School Boys
+CHORUS SATB (Minimum 24 Singers): Chatters, Wrens, Crypts, Carolers, Judge Harrison, School Boys

 DEVELOPMENT AT AMERICAN LYRIC THEATER: